 The Law Library follows the Library of Congress (LC) classification system for assigning call numbers and shelf location.
 An LC call number consists of a series of letters and numbers that indicates the position of an item within the collection (e.g. KF 305 .A5 2005).
-To identify an item's call number, locate the item in the library's InfoHawk catalog.
+To identify an item's call number, locate the item in the library's online catalog.
 For more information on interpreting LC call numbers, proceed to the Call Numbers Guide.

 Once you have identified the call number of an item you would like to locate, use the library's floor maps to determine where in the library a particular call number is located.

 A reference collection of almanacs, encyclopedias, directories, dictionaries, yearbooks, and other similar materials is located on Level 2 near the elevator.
-A CD-ROM workstation with reference materials loaded thereon is located in the reference area of the library.

 Federal law materials are housed exclusively on Level 2; these materials include the Federal Register, the Code of Federal Regulations, the United States Code, United States Code Annotated and United States Code Service, all of the federal court reports, the federal digests, and major secondary resource titles.